lpkapil/lpkapil/README.md

 ### Hi there 👋

 My name is Kapil Yadav, and I've been a web developer for over 10 years.
-I create websites & hybrid mobile applpications & open source softwares, and love creating technical educational content for Magento, Laravel, Docker, PHP, & JavaScript.
+I am founder of **https://www.infogiants.com**, I create websites & hybrid mobile applpications & open source softwares, and love creating technical educational content for Magento, Laravel, Docker, PHP, & JavaScript.

 📫 How to reach me: ..